Copyright © Ethan Lee 2012-2022 • All Rights Reserved

 - Colorblindness - The idea that we are blind to a person's race and consequently treat all people equally.
 The problem with this ideal is that since there is vast racial inequality, so called colorblindness will just perpetuate racial inequality by not recognizing and addressing any past or current oppression and inequality.
 Moreover, the first thing we notice about a person is their race and gender so colorblindness is not realistic.

 - Colorism - The idea that privilege is given to people who have lighter skin so those with darker skin within the same race and ethnicity will be discriminated against by not only people outside the group, but within the group as well.
 That lighter skin is thought of as more beautiful, that lighter skinned people are of higher class.
-This is seen in the Black, Latino, Asian Indian, and Filipino communities.
+Colorism can be an issue in the Black, Latino, Asian Indian, and Filipino families and communities.
 Spike Lee's School Daze explored Colorism.
-Examples of this are all over hollywood with black males being paired with a lighter skin black female or not a black female at all.
-Will Smith movies : Hitch, Hancock I am Legend, I Robot, Bad Boyz,

 - Context: The set of circumstances or facts that surround a particular event, situation, etc.

 - Context of Reception - is defined as: The state policies towards the migrant group, the perception of the migrants by the dominant group, and the presence or absence of a group to receive the migrants determines the experience this group will have.
 We are racialized by the dominant group and inherit and are judged by any negative or positive racializations that the dominant group has of our racial group.
 Not just the dominant group, but other subordinate groups and our own group as well.
 When the first wave of Chinese immigrated, they were often equated with Blacks and Native Americans by law and in the American imaginary.
 Former ICS4 students explain their context of reception here in the US and in Europe.